Password Services for FCC

 - Faculty, staff and students are required to safeguard their passwords, being mindful of potential information security risks and taking appropriate steps to protect College resources.
-Confirmed or suspected compromises in informational security should be immediately reported to the IT Service Desk.
+Confirmed or suspected compromises in informational security should be immediately reported to the IT Help Desk.

 - Under no circumstances should account passwords ever be disclosed or shared with anyone.
 If multiple users need shared access to resources, IT can offer technical solutions that will afford such access without compromising system integrity.